darlandiogo/teste-csp/README.md

 ## Instalação
 - Faça o clone ou download do projeto acima
 - Acesse a pasta teste-csp
-- configure o arquivo as seguintes variavéis de ambiente no arquivo .env
+- configure as seguintes variavéis de ambiente no arquivo .env

     * DB_CONNECTION=mysql
     * DB_HOST=127.0.0.1